fititnt/c-libraries/GraphAdjacencyList/readme.txt

         - Massachusetts Institute of Technology.
 See license-mit.txt

 ----------------------------------- How to use ---------------------------------
-For now, this class still alpha.
+For now, this library still alpha.
 Therefore, if you really want to use it, be careful.

 Read more in http://fititnt.org/extensoes/politica-de-versionamento.html (pt)